Faculty

 Spanish I & II

 Ms. Vazquez Falls is a long-time resident of Virginia.
-She graduated from Old Dominion University and earned her Master’s degree in Spanish Language and Culture from Universidad de Salamanca in Salamanca, Spain.
+She graduated from Old Dominion University and earned her Master's in Spanish Language and Culture from Universidad de Salamanca in Salamanca, Spain.
 In addition, she is a National Board Certified Teacher.
 Recently retired from VBCPS, she served as Department Chair and an Instructional Leader of the World Languages Department in the Global Studies and World Languages Academy at Tallwood High School.
 She has taught all levels of Spanish and led student trips abroad.
-Sra.
-Vazquez Falls has traveled extensively and loves sharing her Cuban heritage with her students.
+Profesora Vazquez Falls has traveled extensively and loves sharing her Cuban heritage with her students.
 With a focus on proficiency, real-world application, and performance-based instruction and assessment, she ensures that her students leave her class speaking Spanish and understanding the unique aspects of the culture.
-She is excited to join the Hague School this year.
+In her spare time, she enjoys reading, traveling with her husband, cooking for her family, and spending quality time with her friends and family.
+She is looking forward to another great year at the Hague School.